ljy0ustc/LLaRA/README.md

 2. Prepare the pre-trained huggingface model of LLaMA2-7B (https://huggingface.co/meta-llama/Llama-2-7b-hf).

-3. Download the data and checkpoints from https://drive.google.com/drive/folders/16I295mTyjnj97QVJud4LbCQ2lcGHqmY4?usp=drive_link.
+3. Download the data and checkpoints.
+(We will release the checkpoints and datasets after acceptance.)

 4. Prepare the data and checkpoints: